the-blue-alliance/the-blue-alliance/README.md

 CSS/Javascript Combination and Compression
 ------------------------------------------
-Once the LESS files are compressed into CSS, we combine the resulting file with other CSS files, such as 'jquery-ui-1.8.13.custom.css.'
+Once the LESS files are compressed into CSS, we combine the resulting file with other precompiled CSS files.
 Similarly, we combine all relevant Javascript files into a single file and compress them.
 This means that whenever changes are made to CSS or Javascript, you must run of the following:
 * `paver less`
 * `paver javascript`